tbalogh007/tbalogh007.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Political Science at the University of California, Davis.
-I am also a 2024-2025 Bilinski Fellow.
+I am a Ph.D.
+Candidate in Political Science at the UC Davis and am currently a 2024-2025 Bilinski Fellow.